MrudulaArvikar/Fake_news_predictor/README.md

 Execute the script to preprocess the data, train the model, and evaluate its performance.

-**Results:**
+## Results

-Accuracy Score: Shows the percentage of correctly classified articles.
+- **Accuracy Score**: Shows the percentage of correctly classified articles.
-Confusion Matrix: Visual representation of true vs. predicted labels.
+- **Confusion Matrix**: Visual representation of true vs. predicted labels.
-Classification Report: Includes precision, recall, and F1-score metrics.
+- **Classification Report**: Includes precision, recall, and F1-score metrics.

 .
 **License**
 This project is licensed under the Apache License 2.0.
 See the LICENSE file for more details.